gcazaciuc/redux-fractal/README.md

 ```

 These actions can be caught in any global reducer and by default only in the originating component reducer.
-One can inspect the originating component by looking at `action.meta.triggerComponentKey` to get the component's key that dispatched the action.
+One can inspect the originating component by looking at `action.meta.reduxFractalTriggerComponent` to get the component's key that dispatched the action.

 ```js
 import { combineReducers, createStore } from 'redux';